Travel n Tour

 The Texas Boating Safety Act is very comprehensive.
 It has been the model for boat safety regulations in many other states, the U.S. Coast Guard, and the American Boat and Yacht Council.
 The Texas Boating Safety Act is based on the federal boating regulations known as the U.S. Coast Guard.
 Boat accidents happen all the time.
 They are often deadly and leave behind broken families, emotional scars, and financial hardships.

 These accidents are a big deal.
 They can take your life or cost you a fortune.
 But how many roles do boat safety regulations play in boat accidents?
 Boat safety regulations in Texas may be responsible for up to 90% of boating accidents.
-We’ll explore the boat safety regulations in Texas and how they could impact your safety, your insurance rates, and your bottom line.
+We’ll explore the boat safety regulations in Texas and how they could impact your safety, insurance rates, and bottom line.

 You have likely heard stories about the recent hurricane that devastated the coast of Texas.
 You have probably been asked to donate to relief organizations to help those affected by the storm.
 You might have been concerned about the safety of people on the water.
 The news media and many people are reporting on the potential for a catastrophic loss of life.
-However, what is the existing regulations regarding boating safety?
+However, what are the existing regulations regarding boating safety?
 This article will give you all the information you need to know to navigate the waters safely and stay out of trouble.

 Boat Safety